Full 2014 Toyota Camry Hybrid Review

 The 2014 Toyota Camry Hybrid pairs a 156-horsepower 2.5-liter four-cylinder engine with an electric motor and battery pack.
 At low speeds, the car can be propelled solely by the electric motor, which is why the Camry Hybrid is so fuel-efficient in city driving.
 Working together, the two power sources crank out a combined output of 200 hp.
 A continuously variable transmission (CVT) delivers power to the front wheels.

-In Edmunds performance testing, a Camry Hybrid XLE accelerated from zero to 60 mph in 7.4 seconds.
-That's the swiftest acceleration we've recorded in this admittedly small class of hybrid midsize sedans.
+In Edmunds performance testing, a Camry Hybrid XLE accelerated from zero to 60 mph in 7.6 seconds, a quick time for a hybrid midsize sedan.

 EPA-estimated fuel economy for the Camry Hybrid LE is 41 mpg combined (43 city/39 highway).
 Interestingly, the XLE achieves 40 mpg combined (40 city/38 highway), likely due to the increased rolling resistance of its larger wheels and tires.

-In Edmunds brake testing, the Camry Hybrid came to a stop from 60 mph in 116 feet, an excellent result.
+In Edmunds brake testing, the Camry Hybrid came to a stop from 60 mph in 122 feet, an average result.

 In government crash testing, the non-hybrid Toyota Camry received a top five-star score for overall crash protection, with four stars for overall frontal protection and five stars for overall side protection.
 The Insurance Institute for Highway Safety gave the Camry the best possible rating of "Good" in its moderate-overlap frontal-offset, side-impact and roof strength tests.
-The car scored a "Poor" (the worst rating) in that agency's new "small overlap" frontal impact crash test, but only a handful of cars have been subjected to it so far, and most also have earned low scores.
+The car scored a "Poor" (the worst rating) in that agency's "small overlap" frontal-impact crash test but a "Good" for its head restraints/seatbelts for whiplash protection in rear impacts.

 Interior Design and Special Features

 The interior of the 2014 Toyota Camry Hybrid feels roomy, and its thin front roof pillars provide good outward visibility from the driver seat.
-What the cabin design lacks in cohesiveness it makes up for with generally good materials quality, especially the handsome stitching on the dash and door panels of XLE models.
+Drivers over 6 feet tall, however, may find that the seat doesn't go low enough to ensure an optimal driving position.
+The cabin's design lacks cohesiveness, and although build quality is solid, some plastic trim looks a bit cheap compared to rivals' more luxurious materials.
 The spacious rear seat is enhanced by a nicely reclined seatback angle that makes it easy to sit back there on long trips.
 Along with the Honda Accord, the Camry is tops in the midsize sedan class for backseat comfort.

 The Camry Hybrid's upgraded audio system includes Entune, a suite of smartphone-connected services that includes features like the Bing search engine, Pandora streaming radio, traffic updates and sports and stock information.
-Getting started with Entune can be a hassle, though, since you have to install an app on your phone and register for an account, plus you always need an active data connection to use Entune's functions.
+Getting started with the smartphone integration system can be a hassle, though, since you have to install an app on your phone and register for an account, plus you always need an active data connection to use Entune's functions.
 The touchscreen interface has straightforward menus, but it's sometimes unresponsive to user touch.

 With 13.1 cubic feet, the trunk offers respectable capacity for a hybrid sedan (hybrids typically sacrifice some space to their under-floor battery packs).

-The 2014 Toyota Camry Hybrid is dynamically well-rounded.
+The 2014 Toyota Camry Hybrid is, for the most part, dynamically well-rounded.
 Thanks to careful suspension tuning, it grips the road well and the ride is mostly undisturbed by bumps and ruts.
-Most drivers will find the steering precise, but if you're more demanding, you might be annoyed by its lack of feel or its overly light effort level.
+Most drivers will find the steering precise, but if you're more demanding, you might be annoyed by its lack of feel.
 In that case we'd steer you toward the Fusion Hybrid, which has crisper, more direct steering.